dankmeme01/arc/README.md

 using namespace asp::time;

 arc::Future<int> noop() {
-    co_await arc::yield();
+    // `yield` temporarily yields control to the scheduler, like a very short sleep co_await arc::yield();
     co_return 1;
 }

 arc::Future<> asyncMain() {
+    // `spawn` can be used to spawn a task and let it run in the background,
-    // This task will run in the background and not block the current task auto handle = arc::spawn(noop());
+    // the coroutine will be running in parallel and not block the current task auto handle = arc::spawn(noop());

     // Async sleep, does not block the thread and yields to the runtime instead.